HarshDalmia2005/FAT-FILE-SYSTEM/README.md

 If it discovers any `PENDING` transactions, it indicates that a crash occurred *after* logging but *before* or *during* the actual disk write.
 The server automatically recovers from this by reading the data from the journal and re-writing it to the target block on the disk, followed by marking the entry as `COMMITTED`.
 This ensures that the file system structure is always logically consistent.

 ### The Complete System
-The FAT Virtual File System is now complete!
 It is a fully functional, multithreaded, crash-resilient file system simulator that mimics the core concepts used in OS development.